henneysq/meg-ahat/README.md

 Note that the `root` argument is required the first time calling `make_and_save_experiment_data` and `load_experiment_data` if it was not given at instantiation.
 In these cases, the root is subsequently stored in `experiment_manager.root` property.

-### Setting trial progresss <a name="progress"></a>
+### Setting experiment progresss <a name="progress"></a>

-In case of a crash during the experiment, the experiment can be restarted at a customly selected trial.
+In case of a crash during the experiment, it can be restarted at a customly selected trial.
 The experiment data is saved to the `>ROOT</data/` directory, and completed trials are indicates in the "completed" column.

 To start an experiment after the already completed trials, first set the trial progress, then run the experiment: